timmcmichael/skimpy-oop/chapter-4-classes/scripts/4c script - implementing a class.md

 So the bottom line is that we're going to create a separate class that will have a main() method, and that's where we'll test our object class.
 That driver class will have any input and output we need.

 Incidentally, we're not really making a program out of this, we're just focusing on the design of an object class.
 So my driver class isn't much of a program, it's job is just to test or demonstrate the object class.
 For that reason, you'll often hear me refer to the driver as a _demo class_ or _test class_, and I name those programs with that in mind.
 This is pretty common in my course, since we're focusing on the object-oriented design and not on creating full programs.
+It's not even going to have any user input.

 Okay, I'll get off my soapbox now and create a new file for our driver class.
 I'm going to call it CellCustomerDemo.java.
 And I'll start with a comment block to identify the purpose of the class, and add a class header.
 This class will be public, and the name will be CellCustomerDemo.
 And I'll add a code block to work in.